Senate Bill No. 393

 (b) A new business does not include:

-(iii) a corporation or other business entity primarily engaged in mining or in the generation, transmission, or distribution of electrical energy.
+; or (iii) a corporation or other business entity primarily engaged in mining or in the generation, transmission, or distribution of

 (4) "Software services" means the design, development, and production of computer programming services, prepackaged computer software, or bundling software with purchased computer hardware for specific applications, as described by the North American Industry Classification System of 1997 published by the U.S. bureau of the census.

 NEW SECTION.
 Section 2.
 Job gains tax credit -- credit for computer manufacturing or software services

 exception.
 (1) Except as provided in subsection (7), there THERE is allowed as a credit against the taxes imposed by

 15-30-103, 15-31-101, 15-31-121, and 15-31-122 an amount equal to:

 (a) the job gains tax credit determined under subsection (2) or (3); and